Bodo blouse: History

 The sheer woven cotton as the materials of bodo blouse is believed has been made and used by people in Sulawesi since the 9th century.
-In the past, bodo blouse were worn without undergarments, thus it exposed the breasts and curves of its wearer.
-However, after the conversion of local Bugis and Makassar people to Islam in past centuries, the clothes that previously quite revealing was subdued to be more modest.
-This transparent outfit was then paired with undergarment of the same colour, but usually lighter in tone.
+In the past, bodo blouses were worn without undergarments, exposing the breasts and curves of the wearer.
+However, after the local Bugis and Makassar people converted to Islam in past centuries, previously revealing clothing was subdued to be more modest.
+This transparent outfit was then paired with an undergarment of the same colour, but usually lighter in tone.

 Usage

 This traditional clothing is often worn for traditional events, such as wedding ceremonies.
-Although it has been increasingly marginalised due to the influence of modern clothing, or competing with other Indonesian national costumes such as kebaya and baju kurung, it remains prevalent in traditional Bugis villages.
+Although it has been increasingly marginalised due to the influence of modern clothing, or competing with other Indonesian national attires such as kebaya and baju kurung, it remains prevalent in traditional Bugis villages.
 The bodo blouses are still worn by Bugis women, especially by brides during the marriage ceremony and wedding reception, as well as by the mother of the bride and groom, and the maid of honour.

 Lately, the use of the bodo blouse has begun to expand for various activities, such as dancing and singing.
 Today, bodo blouse has become a source of inspiration for contemporary Indonesian fashion designers, and used as the inspiration of modern wedding dress.